Michael Atherton

 Michael Andrew Atherton (born 23 March 1968) is a broadcaster, journalist and a former England international cricketer.
 A right-handed opening batsman for Lancashire and England, and occasional leg-break bowler, he achieved the captaincy of England at the age of 25 and led the side in a then record 54 Test matches.
 Known for his stubborn resistance during an era of hostile fast bowling, Atherton was described in 2001 as a determined defensive opener who made "batting look like trench warfare".
 He had several famed bouts with bowlers including South Africa's Allan Donald and Australia's Glenn McGrath.
 Atherton often played the anchor role at a time when England batting performances lacked consistency.

 His playing career included controversy, including ball tampering, and several brushes with the media with whom, by Atherton's own admission, he did not have a good understanding when he was a player.
-Often hampered by a chronic back complaint which was to contribute to the end of his career, Atherton was considered a leading England batsman during the 1990s.
+Often hampered by a chronic back complaint which ultimately ended his career, Atherton was considered a leading England batsman during the 1990s.
 Following retirement he became a journalist and is a cricket commentator with Sky Sports, and chief cricket correspondent of The Times.